parekhreena/devdocs/guides/v2.0/extension-dev-guide/package_module.md

 The Magento system uses Composer packages to distribute, install, and upgrade modules in an application instance.

-To package an module, you must:
+To package a module, you must:

 * Create a Magento Composer file (`composer.json`).
 * Package and publish the module.

-<h2 id="composer">Create a Magento Composer file</h2>
+<h2 id="composer">Create a Magento Composer File</h2>

 The Magento `composer.json` file defines the name, requirements, version, and other basic information about the module.
 This file must be placed in the root directory of the module.